 Under some circumstances, artificial recharge can be used to minimize the potential side effects of excessive groundwater lowering during construction.

 Groundwater control can also be provided by the installation of subsurface barrier walls or by ground modification methods.
 In addition to construction applications, groundwater control methods can be used for environmental containment and structural seepage control or stabilization of waste products such as coal combustion residuals.

 There are three primary dewatering systems.

 Since the installation of its first deep well system in the mid-1950s, Keller has successfully engineered numerous dewatering projects to allow excavation in the dry, including the largest single dewatering effort ever accomplished in the United States for the construction of Lock & Dam 26 across the Mississippi River.
 This depth of experience and engineering expertise is unmatched by any other dewatering contractor.

-A deep well is, quite simply, a dewatering device equipped with its submersible pump.
-Deep wells can vary from 3 to over 24 inches in diameter, be installed from 20 feet to hundreds of feet deep, and pump from a fraction to thousands of gallons per minute.
+A deep well is a dewatering device equipped with its submersible pump.
+Deep wells can vary from 3 to over 24 inches in diameter, can be installed from 20 feet to hundreds of feet deep, and pump from a fraction to thousands of gallons per minute.
 Deep wells are best suited where permeable soil extends well below the bottom of the excavation.
 Deep wells are equipped with individual submersible pumps.
 Unlike well points, deep wells are not limited by suction and can be installed from 20 feet to hundreds of feet deep.
 Since each deep well involves a higher unit cost than other pre-drainage systems, deep wells are best suited to homogeneous aquifers that extend well below the bottom of the excavation.

 Deep well dewatering in conjunction with well points is also proving to be successful in stabilizing wet fly ash and bottom ash ponds at existing or former coal-fired generating stations for fast, safe, and effective clean closure in compliance with EPA regulations.